 You will present patient cases at the endocrinology, metabolism and diabetes resident/staff conferences held twice weekly, and discuss salient issues among all residents, fellows and staff.

 Division of Pediatric Endocrinology and Metabolism

 During your rotation in the Division of Pediatric Endocrinology, you will manage complicated childhood disorders pertaining to endocrinology, metabolism and diabetes.
-With specialists in pediatric and adult endocrinology, you will also provide ambulatory care at Mayo Clinic and inpatient care at Saint Marys Hospital.
+With specialists in pediatric and adult endocrinology, you will also provide ambulatory care at Mayo Clinic and inpatient care at Mayo Clinic Hospital, Saint Marys Campus.
 Your patient care experience will be augmented by regularly scheduled didactic courses, seminars and case conferences.

 Department of Medical Genetics

 In the Department of Medical Genetics, you will gain extensive clinical experience with genetic diseases, including single gene, chromosomal, mitochondrial, multifactorial and teratogenic disorders.
 You will participate in the genetic screening of oocyte donors from the Anonymous Oocyte Donation (AOD) Program.
 You will also attend journal clubs and seminars pertaining to genetics.

 The didactic courses which would fulfill your fellowship requirements would include: